Major Dade's Command

 Micanopy, Alligator and others - reached the

-point of war due to U.S. demands that they
+point of war due because of U.S. demands

-relocated to new lands in what is now
+that they relocated to new lands in what is

-of troops led by Major Francis Dade was
+column of troops led by Major Francis Dade

 Tampa Bay to Fort King on the present site of

-Ocala and in the heart of the Seminole lands,
+Ocala in the heart of the Seminole lands, they

-Osceola and one party of warriors killed the
+one party of warriors killed the U.S. Indian

-The results of the attack were stunning.
-In a
+The results of the attack were stunned the

-fierce battle in the open woods, the warriors
+nation.
+In a fierce battle in the open woods,

-officers and at least 103 men.
-The bodies lay
+major, his officers and at least 103 men.
+The

-exposed in the woods for some time before
+bodies lay exposed in the woods for some

 There, along with hundreds of other men